yyaddaden/PointCloudDescriptors/README.md

 ## Built With

-This projet is built using these technologies:
+This project is built using these technologies:

 - Programming Language: **C++**
 - Libraries: